 Welcome to Recreational aeroplane pilot training.
 RA-Aus training facility will teach you to be a confident and safe RAA pilot.
-In this booklet the training facilities will provide you with some of the requirements of the RAA, and a broad outline of the course and the associated cost involved in obtaining an RA-Aus certificate.
+In this booklet, the training facilities will provide you with some requirements of the RAA, and a broad outline of the course and the associated cost involved in obtaining an RA-Aus certificate.

 An applicant for the issue of a Student pilot certificate must (in short):

 An applicant for the issue of a Pilot Certificate shall (in short):

 Prior to undertaking a flight test for an RA-Aus pilot certificate an applicant shall: - Have completed a minimum of 20 hours flying experience in a recreational aircraft, which shall include a minimum of 5 hours as pilot in command.
 With previous experience different rules apply.
 See RA-Aus Operations Manual Section 2.07 part 2 b, c and d.

 The training facilities will be using and referring to the RA-Aus Pilot Certificate Ground Training Manual for Basic Aeronautical Knowledge, Air legislation and the Flight radio endorsement.
 (Cost $ 85) It is a self-marked, home-study course consisting of 8 Parts including:

 The training facilities will be following the syllabus as set out in the RA-Aus Operations Manual Section 3.05.
 The course is self-study but Cloud Dancer instructors will be on hand to help and if you would like formal lessons please approach us.
 The training facilities will also be referring to CASA Rules and Regulations as well as the Aeronautical Information Publication (AIP) RA-Aus recommends as a reference – Understanding the Sky, Sport Pilot's Guide to Flying Conditions by Dennis Pagen.